godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`PhysicsDirectBodyState2D<class_PhysicsDirectBodyState2D>` **body_get_direct_state** **(** :ref:`RID<class_RID>` body **)**

 Returns the :ref:`PhysicsDirectBodyState2D<class_PhysicsDirectBodyState2D>` of the body.
-Returns ``null`` if the body is destroyed or removed from the physics space.
+Returns ``null`` if the body is destroyed or not assigned to a space.

 .. rst-class:: classref-item-separator